CONGRATULATIONS Leonard

 Your way of doing it is to Specify.

-Follow Thru: is how you organize.
+Follow Thru: How you organize.

 Your way of doing it is to Adapt.

-QuickStart: is how you deal with risks and uncertainty.
+Quick Start: How you deal with risk and uncertainty.

 Your way of doing it is to Innovate.

-Implementor: is how you handle space and tangibles.
+Implementor: How you handle space and tangibles.

 Your way of doing it is to Envision.